c1ndygao/cindygao.com/weloveyoubut.md

 and every morning.

-**like a lady** </br>
+**like a lady**
-i still get embarrassed by the way she eats. </br>
-grandma used to tell me that i ate like her, w/ my mouth closed, like a lady. </br>
-after working in the kitchens for such a long time </br>
-where there was barely any time for breaks, </br>
-ma scarfs food down, but her mouth is still closed, </br>
-so her cheeks bulks up and she just keeps shoveling food in until she can't anymore. </br>
-because she always thinks she's running out of time. </br>
-or maybe because she doesn't want to say anything. </br>
-or maybe she feels she has nothing to say. </br>
+i still get embarrassed by the way she eats. grandma used to tell me that i ate like her, w/ my mouth closed, like a lady. after working in the kitchens for such a long time where there was barely any time for breaks, ma scarfs food down, but her mouth is still closed, so her cheeks bulks up and she just keeps shoveling food in until she can't anymore. because she always thinks she's running out of time. or maybe because she doesn't want to say anything. or maybe she feels she has nothing to say.

-**are you?** </br>
+**are you?**
-hey daughter, </br>
+hey daughter,
-i just wanted to call and explain. </br>
-your mom doesn't care about your hair being long or short. it's just that... </br>
-after meeting your friends... </br>
-she felt that... </br>
+i just wanted to call and explain. your mom doesn't care about your hair being long or short. it's just that... after meeting your friends... she felt that... maybe... you were coming out.
-maybe...</br>
-you were coming out. </br>